Choosing whether to breastfeed or formula feed their baby is one of the biggest decisions expectant and new parents will make.

 Breast milk also naturally contains many of the vitamins and minerals that a newborn requires.
 One exception is vitamin D — the AAP recommends that all breastfed babies begin receiving vitamin D supplements during the first 2 months and continuing until a baby consumes enough vitamin D-fortified formula or milk (after 1 year of age).

 The U.S. Food and Drug Administration (FDA) regulates formula companies to ensure they provide all the necessary nutrients (including vitamin D) in their formulas.
 Still, commercial formulas can't completely match breast milk's exact composition.
 Why?
 Because milk is a living substance made by each mother for her individual infant, a process that can't be duplicated in a factory.

 Free.
 Breast milk doesn't cost a cent, while the cost of formula quickly adds up.
 And unless you're pumping breast milk and giving it to your baby, there's no need for bottles, nipples, and other supplies that can be costly.
 Since breastfed babies are less likely to be sick, that may mean they make fewer trips to the doctor's office, so fewer co-pays and less money are paid for prescriptions and over-the-counter medicines.

-Different tastes.Nursing mothers usually need 500 extra calories per day, which means they should eat a wide variety of well-balanced foods.
+Different tastes.Nursing mothers usually need 300 to 500 extra calories per day, which should come from a wide variety of well-balanced foods.
 This introduces breastfed babies to different tastes through their mothers' breast milk, which has different flavors depending on what their mothers have eaten.
 By tasting the foods of their "culture," breastfed infants more easily accept solid foods.